Badgerati/Picassio/README.md

 * Extension modules must be placed within the "C:\Picassio\Extensions" directory
 * The main logic of the extension must be contained within a "Start-Extension($colour)" function
-* Before the main logic is executed, the input must be validated in a "Validate-Extension($colour)" function
+* Before the main logic is executed, the input must be validated in a "Test-Extension($colour)" function
 * You may use the Picassio tools via "Import-Module $env:PicassioTools -DisableNameChecking"
 * The $colour passed in is of JSON format